A text mining and topic modeling based bibliometric exploration of information science research

 Abstract

 This study investigates the evolution of information science research based on bibliometric analysis and semantic mining.
-The study further discusses the value and application of metadata tagging and topic modeling.
-42738 articles were extracted from Clarivate Analytic's Web of Science Core Collection for the period 2010-20.
+The study discusses the value and application of metadata tagging and topic modeling.
+Forty-two thousand seven hundred thirty-eight articles were extracted from Clarivate Analytic's Web of Science Core Collection 2010-2020.
 This study was divided into two phases.
-Firstly, bibliometric analyzes were performed with VOSviewer, Secondly, the topic identification and evolution trends of information science research were conducted through the LDA topic model using Topic-Modeling-Toolkit (TMT).
-The top 10 core topics (tags) were found to be information research design, information health-based, model data public, study information studies, analysis effect implications, knowledge support web, data research, social research study, study media information, and research impact time for the studied period.
+Firstly, bibliometric analyzes were performed with VOSviewer.
+Secondly, the topic identification and evolution trends of information science research were conducted through the topic modeling approach latent dirichlet allocation (LDA) is often used to extract themes from a corpus, and the topic model was a representation of a collection of documents that is simplified using topic-modeling-toolkit (TMT).
+The top 10 core topics (tags) were information research design, information health-based, model data public, study information studies, analysis effect implications, knowledge support web, data research, social research study, study media information, and research impact time for the studied period.
 Not only does topic modeling assist in identifying popular topics or related areas within a researcher's area, but it may be used to discover emerging topics or areas of study throughout time.

 Keywords